Hardrad

 The uprising of 786 supported by Hardrad was one of two during Charlemagne's reign, the second being that of his son Pepin the Hunchback in 792, and both seemed to be associated with Charlemagne's marriage to Fastrada, as attested by Einhard.
 Some members of the court called for a marriage by Thüringer customary law, but Charlemagne opted for a marriage under Frankish law.
 Accordingly, Hardrad conspired with numerous other Thuringian nobles against the emperor, as suggested by the Annales Nazariani, an East Frankish source.

 This view is regarded by many historians as poetic exaggeration.
-The background of the conspiracy is rather the introduction of the Carolingian imperial order in Thuringia, [4] with the form of marriage rather trifling.
+The background of the conspiracy is rather the introduction of the Carolingian imperial order in Thuringia, with the form of marriage rather trifling.
 The emperor sent troops to Thuringia to ravage the possessions of the rebels, who fled to the monastery of Fulda.
 Charlemagne ordered the rebels to his court and Hardrad submitted as justification for refusing allegiance was that he had never sworn allegiance.
 This is the first documented rebellion against Charlemagne.
 The emperor had the conspirators expelled and the goods and lands confiscated, with the blinding of rebel lords used as further punishment, suggesting a powerful response from Charlemagne.
 Evidence for Hardrad's actions are mentioned in a revised edition of the Royal Frankish Annals for the year 785.
-Almost no other first-hand sources reference Hardrad directly, or suggest what his motivations or plans were for the revolt, with historians suggesting general aristocratic dissatisfaction with Charlemagne's rule as a potential motive, though this is based largely in conjecture, and lacks an explanation for the Thuringian character of the revolt.
+Almost no other first-hand sources reference Hardrad directly, or suggest what his motivations or plans were for the revolt, with historians suggesting general aristocratic dissatisfaction with Charlemagne's rule as a potential motive, though this is based completely in conjecture, and lacks an explanation for the Thuringian character of the revolt.

 Hardrad was married to an unknown woman and they had a least two daughters, both unnamed, one of whom married the Frankish count Meginhare.
 Meginhare's son Reginar, following in his grandfather's tradition, conspired against Louis the Pious, resulting in his blinding and death.